Pdoc Res Fellow (A) (with PhD)

-Date Position Institution name 2016 PhD student University of Adelaide, Adelaide
+Date Position Institution name 2020 - ongoing Postdoctoral Research Fellow University of Adelaide

-Date Institution name Country Title 2012 - 2014 University of Bordeaux France MSc Plant Biology and Biotechnology 2009 - 2012 University of Bordeaux France BSc Cell, Molecular Biology and Physiology
+Date Institution name Country Title 2016 - 2020 University of Adelaide Australia PhD in Plant Science 2012 - 2014 University of Bordeaux France MSc Plant Biology and Biotechnology 2009 - 2012 University of Bordeaux France BSc Cell, Molecular Biology and Physiology

-Date Title Institution Country 2014 - 2016 Intern Australian National University, Canberra Australia 2013 - 2013 Intern University of Tsukuba Japan
+Date Title Institution Country 2014 - 2016 Intern Australian National University Australia 2013 Intern University of Tsukuba Japan

 2018 Tricker, P., ElHabti, A., Schmidt, J., & Fleury, D. (2018).
 The physiological and genetic basis of combined drought and heat tolerance in wheat.
 Journal of Experimental Botany, 69(13), 3195-3210.